-The Town of Cary's Advanced Traffic Management System (ATMS) encompasses 32 traffic cameras, over 100 miles of fiber optic cable and 189 state-of-the-art traffic signal controllers.
-It is one of the most advanced in North Carolina.
+The Town of Cary's Advanced Traffic Management System (ATMS) encompasses 112 traffic cameras, 51 video detections, over 100 miles of fiber optic cable and 199 state-of-the-art traffic signal controllers.
+It is one of the most advanced ATMS in North Carolina.
 The ATMS helps engineers fine tune signal timing, react to traffic incidents more efficiently and maneuver cameras to better identify traffic issues, all of which help improve the flow of traffic and improve safety.
 Citizens can tune into traffic images on Cary TV 11 before leaving home to choose the best routes.

-This spring, the Town of Cary will begin upgrading its 10-year old ATMS with the upgrade of its traffic signal system software.
-In the project’s first phase, staff will test the traffic signals and closed circuit television cameras along NC 55 to determine if the new ATMS software and hardware meet all requirements and specifications before moving into the full-scale deployment.
-Drivers should not notice any changes as they travel through these intersections.
+The Town of Cary has completed upgrading its 10-year old ATMS signal system software.
+In the project’s first phase, staff tested the traffic signals and closed circuit television cameras along NC 55 to determine if the new ATMS software and hardware meet all requirements and specifications before moving into the full-scale deployment.
+Drivers should not notice any interruption as they travel through these intersections.
 The new traffic software, video system and Ethernet IP communication system software/hardware will enhance Town staff’s abilities to monitor traffic, adjust traffic signal operations and share live video.

 Signal System Features

-- 100 miles of fiber optic cable network that link closed circuit television (CCTV) cameras and traffic signals to the Traffic Command Center
+- Over 100 miles of fiber optic cable network that link closed circuit television (CCTV) cameras, video detections and traffic signals to the Traffic Command Center

 - Fiber optic connections to fire stations, parks and other Town facilities